srsudar/eg/README.md

 `eg` depends only on standard libraries and Python 2.x, so building should be a simple matter of cloning the repo and running the executable `eg/eg.py`.

-`eg` uses Nose for testing, so you'll have to have Nose installed to run tests.
-Once you have Nose, run `nosetests` from **the root directory of the repo**.
+`eg` uses pytest for testing, so you'll have to have Nose installed to run tests.
+Once you have Nose, run `py.test` from **the root directory of the repo**.

 Tests should always be expected to pass.
 If they fail, please open an issue, even if only so that we can better elucidate `eg`'s dependencies.